lvh/lvh.github.io/posts/todays-openssl-bug-for-techies-without-infosec-chops.md

 issued by e.g. California.

-The issue here is that in some cases, OpenSSL was willing to accept entities that should not have been allowed to act as a certificate authority.
-In the analogy, it would mean that it accepted CostCo cards, too.
+The issue here is that in some cases, OpenSSL was willing to accept signatures authenticated by certificates that don't have certificate authority powers.
+In the analogy, it would mean that it accepted CostCo cards as valid ID, too.

 # Why did they say it wouldn't affect most users?